Job

 check out for any Workforce

-Retraining rograms that
+Retraining programs that

 are budgeted from your state's unemployment office.
 Some may pay

-up to $4,000 for retraining at approved education resources and
+for retraining at approved education resources and

 will continue your unemployment benefits as long as you quality,

-keep your grades up, and graduate.
+keep your grades up and graduate.

 Finally,